How to Improve Web Page Speed and Increase Website Performance

 - Third-party script

 There are a number of metrics of page speed.
 So, let’s take a quick look at the most common and effective ones to better optimize your site.

 First Contentful Paint

-It is one of the most important metric to a site’s engagement.
+It is one of the most important metrics to a site’s engagement.
 It is considered the initial or the first stage in the loading process.
 Here the user sees the loading actually happening.
-If the users does not see the loading they may abandon the site.
+If the users do not see the loading they may abandon the site.
 In other words, this will result in the bounce rate of the site.

 Document Interactive Time

 It informs us of the point at which the user starts to interact with the elements of the webpage.
 This metric highly correlates with bounce rate and needs due attention.

 This is the time taken for HTML document to completely load and parse, without having to wait for stylesheets, images, subframes to finish loading.